U.S. says further yuan appreciation 'key' to rebalancing China's economy

-WASHINGTON, Oct 19 (Reuters) - The United States on Monday called on China to allow its currency to appreciate further as a crucial support to the world’s second biggest economy in rebalancing its economy.
+WASHINGTON (Reuters) - The United States called on China on Monday to allow its currency to appreciate further as a crucial support to the world’s second-biggest economy in rebalancing its economy.

-In the Treasury’s semi-annual report on economic and currency policies of major trade partners, the United States also said that the yuan, officially known as the renminbi, remains below its “appropriate medium-term valuation.”
+In the Treasury's semi-annual report on economic and currency policies of major trade partners, the United States also said that the yuan CNY=CFXS, officially known as the renminbi, remains below its "appropriate medium-term valuation."

 The Treasury, in its regular scorecard, did not label any major trading partner a currency manipulator but called on countries with current account surpluses, which include Germany and South Korea, to do more to boost flagging global growth.